-This book is a great conversation starter when it comes to feminism.
+As far as feminism is concerned, this book attracts many contrary opinions.
 I know some people say that she is blaming the victim, by preaching to the women, but that’s not what she is doing at all.

 She is just attempting to give women an insight into the workings of their own mind by giving examples of how some of us might have internalized patriarchy (even though we are fighting against it), and how it translates in our thoughts and actions.

 “We cannot change what we are not aware of, and once we are aware, we cannot help but change.”

 She also attempted to clarify what feminism truly means, and I am so glad she did that.
 Because feminism is such a misunderstood word, that even though it might be aggravating at times, we need people to clear the air every now and again.

 However, what truly struck a chord with me was her admission that as evolved as she thought she was, there was a time that she did not like to be called a feminist.
 Because in her mind, the term had negative connotations.

 And we see it all the time, right?
 Feminists being called all the names under the sun, including being labelled as Feminazis.
 All to protect the patriarchal system, which clearly the men don’t want to do away with, because after all this system entitles them all sorts of benefits and privileges for doing absolutely nothing.

 They just have to be born male, and the socio-cultural-economic system is already rigged in their favor.
 Which even if it’s not acceptable, is understandable (why the men may feel the way they do, I mean).

 But when women feel that fighting for equal rights makes them into monsters, just because the society tells them so, there is a problem.
 And it’s a problem that we must address right now.
 We must not let the society or anyone else decide what’s right or wrong for us.
 We should be the only ones who decide that.